swaroop-smilecode/aws/scaling_and_load_balancing.md/01_scaling.md

 #### What is scaling?
-Increasing/decreasing the hardware inproportaional to load.
+Increasing/decreasing the number of servers, in proportion to load.

 #### Can you do scaling on on-premise?
 Ofcourse, but you need to maintain some extra servers which are ideal when there is no huge load</br>